 Dossiers - Cost-reduction packages

-The chemical, pharmaceutical and life sciences industries have an interest in maintaining a sound and stable healthcare system, which is why scienceindustries is actively involved in the process of implementing the cost reduction scheme.
+The chemical, pharmaceutical and life sciences industries have an interest in maintaining a sound and stable healthcare system, which is why scienceindustries is actively involved in the process of implementing the cost containment programme.

-In August 2019, the Federal Council adopted a cost containment programme for consideration by Parliament.
+In August 2019, the Federal Council approved a first cost-containment programme for the attention of parliament.
 It requires all role players in the healthcare sector to ensure that costs only increase to the extent that can be medically justified.
-The competent commission (SSHC-N) split the discussion of this first package of measures into two sub-packages (sub-package 1a and 1b).
-While our industry is primarily interested in package 1a and the experimentation article, package 1b contains three proposals: measures to manage costs by the tariff partners, a reference price system for medicinal products and a right for health insurance companies to appeal cantonal hospital plans.
+The discussion of this first package of measures was split into two sub-packages (sub-packages 1a and 1b).
+While our industry has primarily followed the debate on the experimentation article in package 1a, package 1b contains three proposals: measures to manage costs by the tariff partners, a reference price system for medicinal products and a right for health insurance companies to appeal cantonal hospital planning.

-Discussion of sub-package 1a was continued by the Council of States as second chamber during the 2020 autumn session, whereby the two chambers disagreed on many issues.
+Discussion of sub-package 1a was concluded by the chambers during the 2021 summer session.
 Industry noted with relief that - in contrast to the Federal Council - both chambers did not want to introduce any compulsory obligation in the context of the experimentation article.
-It is also important that the experimentation article does not water down the principle of territoriality.
+The new experimentation article has not yet been put into effect by the Federal Council.
+When it is applied, it will be important to ensure that it does not water down the principle of territoriality.

 Following lengthy deliberations, the Swiss parliament adopted CCP 1b in the autumn session of 2022.
 This now provides for cost monitoring in the healthcare sector.
 However, the Confederation and the cantons should not be allowed to intervene if the collective bargaining partners are unable to reach an agreement.
 Fortunately, parliament already abolished the reference price system for generics in the first round of consultations, but the approval of parallel-imported drugs is now being simplified.